THE DOG DAYS OF SUMMER PART III: HOMECOMING

-That night as Bailey sleeps peacefully for the first time in a long time, I joke to my wife that I am guaranteed a spot in heaven for this one.
-After all, I have saved her four times over…how can I not be?
+That night as Bailey sleeps peacefully for the first time in a long time, I joke to Mindy that I am guaranteed a spot in heaven for this one.
+After all, I have saved her four times over… how can I not be?

 Bailey is home.
 She will not leave.
 There will be no attempts to find another home for her.
 It will not even be discussed.
 And I knew that the moment she walked out of the Animal Control Center.
 I think I may have even known it the moment I found her in that dingy room on St. Ambrose Avenue.